cryptomegabyte/stat_trading/README.md

 # 🚀 Crypto Trading Bot with ML Predictions

+## ⚖️ Disclaimer

+This is experimental software.
+Trading cryptocurrencies involves significant risk.
+Use at your own risk.
+The authors are not responsible for any financial losses.

 A sophisticated crypto trading bot that uses machine learning to predict price movements and execute trades on **Kraken**.
 Built with Rust and barter-rs ecosystem.

 ## ✨ Features